artfoundry/lovecraft-game/README.md

 ---
 #### Current status:

+12/4/24: Adding audio processing to allow dynamic addition of reverb and volume changes (based on distance from sound); adding sfx for weapons, characters, creatures, some actions/items.

 8/22/24: Massive update from adding-characters branch - adding character and party creation; adding skills for each profession; adding numerous usable items, interactive environment objects, and hidden secrets; adding title screen and image.